nserhanaydin/intro2datascience/README.md

-# intro2datascience
+# Introduction to Data Science

-This repo contains material associated with the course Introduction to Data Science @ Istinye University
+This `Github` repo contains material associated with the course Introduction to Data Science @ Istinye University